MyWare386/python_text_editor/README.md

 <br>

-A simple python text editor made by me
+A simple and hackable text editor made by me with Python.

 <br>